vanderhoornm/android-MythTV-Leanfront/README.md

 - [Settings](#settings) provides for customization of many features of leanfront.
 - [Refresh Lists](#refresh-lists) refreshes the recording and video lists from the backend.
 This is rarely needed, as leanfront automatically keeps up to date with the backend.
 The frequency with which it is updated can be set in [Advanced Settings](#advanced).
 - [Backend Status](#backend-status) shows general information about the backend.
+- [Program Guide](#program-guide) Shows the program guide and provides the ability to watch Live TV and schedule recordings.
 - [Manage Recordings](#manage-recordings) Shows the program schedule and provides the ability to schedule recordings.

 ## Settings